skip to content

 Corruptions are abilities that will apply a condition to yourself as an additional cost but will harm your enemy or benefit yourself and your allies more than harming yourself.

 Corruptions are good skills to have in all game modes.
-In PvE, Blood Is Power and Plaguelands are some of the best DPS utility skills for a condition damage build.
-In PvP and WvW, Consume Conditions is your main source of self-condition-cleanse while Corrosive Poison Cloud counters other players using lots of projectiles to deal damage.
+In PvE, and are some of the best DPS utility skills for a condition damage build.
+In PvP and WvW, is your main source of self-condition-cleanse while counters other players using lots of projectiles to deal damage.

 Minions